rmey/taxi-simulator-hands-on/README.md

     There is a menu icon in the upper left corner of the UI, please use it for navigation.

+2. Under **"Taxi-Sim IoT Config"**, you insert:

+  **IoT Username**: This is the **Key** you saved in a separate Editor, when generating the API Key in the IBM Watsopn IOT Platform Service.

+  **IoT Password**: This is the **Authentification Token** you saved in a separate Editor, when generating the API Key in the IBM Watson IOT Platform Service.

+  **IoT Organization**: This is the **Cloud Foundry Org** that is displayed in the Dashboard.

-2. Under **"Taxi-Sim IoT Config"**, you can insert the API Key and Organization ID of the Watson IoT Service as well as the number of taxis you wish to simulate.
-Then click *"submit"* to start the simulation.
+  **Number of Taxis**: the number of taxis you wish to simulate

+  Press **"SUBMIT"** to start the simulation.
+It will take some time and a voice will tell you when the Taxis start.

 3. Under **"Taxi-Sim Status"**, you can see the status of your current simulation.
-There are three graphs showing the velocity over time for taxis 1 and 2 and for all taxis combined.
+There are three graphs showing the velocity over time for taxi 01 and 02 and the average for all taxis.

     To stop the simulation, press **"Turn off Taxi-Simulation"**.
-To start a simulation of 2 taxis, press **"Turn on Taxi Simulation (2 Taxis)"**
+To restart a simulation of 2 taxis, press **"Turn on Taxi Simulation (2 Taxis)"**

     ![Taxi Sim Status](images/ui-taxi-sim-status.png)